christophmeise/ldtr-web-business/src/posts/mit-hypnose-zu-deinem-wunschgewicht-warum-rtt-effektiver-ist-als-jede-diat.md

     So in this post, we want to share our observations with you of how life here in Bali has changed and give you information direct from the authorities.
 - template: fulltext
   title: test
-abstract: 'Mit Hypnose nach der Rapid Transformational Therapy™ zum Wunschgewicht – einfach, dauerhaft, ohne Diät und ohne Jo-Jo Effekt.
-Funktioniert das wirklich und wenn ja, wie? '
+abstract: Mit Hypnose nach der Rapid Transformational Therapy™ zu deinem Wunschgewicht – einfach, dauerhaft, ohne Diät und ohne Jo-Jo Effekt.
+Ob Hypnose eine echte Alternative ist und wie genau RTT zum Abnehmen funktioniert erfährst du in diesem Blogartikel!

 ---
 ### Warum so viele Menschen an Gewichtsproblemen und Essstörungen leiden